Updated On: by

 You think to yourself, I am going to spend nearly $200 per month for a three-month policy?
 That is $9,000 total I would receive.

 That is our point.
-The premium costs of a short-term disability insurance policy are
+The premium costs of a short-term disability insurance policy are high.
+In fact, this is why we wrote that short-term disability insurance is a waste of money.

 It will take you 4 years to save up $9,000 at $200 per month.